Autism Strengths: Are Autistic Individuals Our Reality’s Superheroes?

 What if we could reframe the narrative and recognize these sensory traits as real-world superpowers?

 And what about Spider-Man?
 Beyond his web-slinging abilities, Peter Parker is often portrayed as a social outcast, struggling with teamwork and interpersonal relationships.
 Some interpretations even suggest he exhibits traits associated with autism.
-Yet, he is one of the most beloved and resilient superheroes, driven by a deep sense of justice and love for humanity.
+Yet, he remains one of the most beloved and resilient superheroes, often driven by a deep sense of justice and love for humanity.

 What are your thoughts?
 Do you agree or think differently about this idea?